 Material perforated metal sheet

-Light source E27 (included)
+Light source E27 (bulb included)

-Mathieu Matégot (1910 - 2001) is one of the most famous French designers of the 50s.
+Mathieu Matégot (1910 - 2001) was one of the most renowned French designers of the 50s.